Pavlo Skoropadsky

 Born the son of a nobleman, he attended the Page Corps from which he came out an officer.
 After his service in the Russo-Japanese War, he was promoted to the rank of colonel, later in command of the 20th Finnish Dragoon Regiment in 1910.
 Skoropadsky would be promoted to major general and aide-de-camp of Nicholas II in 1912.
 During the First World War, he became a lieutenant general in charge of the 34th Army Corps.

-After the February Revolution, which saw the emergence of the Central Rada, Skoropadsky would begin to Ukrainize his 34th Army Corps, later known as the 1st Ukrainian Corps.
-With the help of the German Empire, Skoropadsky would overthrow the Ukrainian People's Republic and establish the Ukrainian State.
+After the February Revolution, which saw the emergence of the Central Rada, Skoropadsky began to Ukrainize his 34th Army Corps, later known as the 1st Ukrainian Corps.
+With the tacit support of the German Empire, Skoropadsky overthrew the Ukrainian People's Republic and established the Ukrainian State.
 During his rule, he gave the occupying Austrian and German forces greater control over Ukraine while also appealing to the interests of large landowners.

-Opposition to his rule would grow due to the forced requisition of grain by the German and Austrian troops, which often acted violently towards the local Ukrainian peasants.
+Opposition to his rule grew, particularly among the rural population, due to the forced requisition of grain by the German and Austrian troops, which often acted violently towards the local Ukrainian peasants.
 After his issue of a controversial statement proclaiming his aim to join a federal union with the White movement, which was unpopular with many Ukrainians, the Anti-Hetman Uprising broke out on 14 November 1918 and removed him from power, re-establishing the earlier Ukrainian People's Republic.

 Despite his short tenure as hetman, he is credited with founding the National Academy of Sciences of Ukraine, establishing diplomatic ties internationally and restoring relative peace and order amidst the wider Russian Civil War.

 Early life

 Pavlo Petrovych Skoropadsky was born on in Wiesbaden, German Empire, into the noble Skoropadsky family.
 The family traced its origin back to the Zaporozhian Cossacks, with one Ivan Skoropadsky serving as the Hetman of the Zaporozhian Host from 1708 to 1722.
 By the 19th century, the Skoropadsky family had become a prosperous noble clan, with many of the men serving as officers in the Imperial Russian Army.
 Pavlo spent the first 5 years of his life in Germany, even learning German as his first language, after which he moved to Trostianets, then part of the Russian Empire (today in Ukraine).
-As his father, Colonel Petro Skoropadsky, had contracted syphilis during the Caucasian War, he lived separately from the rest of the family, and so Pavlo and his brother Mykhailo were raised by their grandfather Ivan.
+As his father, Colonel Petro Skoropadsky, had contracted syphilis during the Caucasian War, he lived separately from the rest of the family, so Pavlo and his brother, Mykhailo, were raised by their grandfather, Ivan.

 In Trostianets, Pavlo was deeply immersed in Ukrainian culture, as his grandfather strictly maintained old Cossack and Ukrainian traditions, although Pavlo did not learn Ukrainian at this time.
 Besides the overall atmosphere of the Ukrainian countryside, he was also fascinated by the huge collection of portraits of old hetmans, as he was directly related to many of them.